samuelwjlee/performance-ruler/README.md

 }
 ```

-👇🏼 Consume perusePerformanceMarker like this
+👇🏼 Consume usePerformanceMarker like this

 ```javascript
 const { startMarker } = usePerformanceMarker('page-load')